Esplanade of the European Parliament: Position

 The Mall runs the central length of the Espace Léopold (the European Parliament buildings in Brussels), with the Alterio Spinelli building to the east and the Willy Brandt and József Antall buildings to the west, joined to the former by the circular Konrad Adenauer footbridge running over the Mall.
 The former Brussels-Luxembourg railway station building (see below) has been converted into an information centre and fronts onto the Place du Luxembourg/Luxemburgplein.

-The Mall itself covers a once over-ground railway station, the Brussels-Luxembourg railway station (formerly known as the Leopold Quarter railway station).
+The Mall itself covers a once over-ground railway station, Brussels-Luxembourg railway station (formerly known as Leopold Quarter railway station).
 The paving over the top of the station allowed the construction of the European Parliament and created a direct link between the Place du Luxembourg to the west and Leopold Park to the east.
-The railway station's old entrance, since converted into part of the parliamentary complex, is replaced by a glass covered stairway rising out of the Mall's southern portion.
+The station's old entrance, since converted into part of the parliamentary complex, is replaced by a glass covered stairway rising out of the Mall's southern portion.
 The far south end is flanked by low-rise apartment blocks and is adjacent to local museums.